automationhacks/automationhacks.github.io/_posts/2020-03-09-how-ive-set-up-my-dev-environment-and-workflow-for-productivity.md

 This allows me to be able to get more done without feeling overly tired and overall allows me to be much more relaxed at work.
 Apart from this.
 I have started planning my day by blocking time slots in Google calendar, Allowing me visibility into the tasks I need to get done within a typical workday instead of zoning from one to another without a plan.

 > <p class="b-qt qt_165865">
->   If you don&#8217;t know where you are going, any road will get you there.
+>   If you don't know where you are going, any road will get you there.
 > </p>
 >
 > <p class="bq_fq_a">